tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 #### Online Communication Address, Peer Address and Routing Table

-Each CC and CN on the Tari communication network will have identification cryptographic keys, a node id and an online communication address.
+Each CC and CN on the Tari communication network will have identification cryptographic keys, a node ID and an online communication address.
 The online communication address can be either an IPv4, IPv6, URL, Tor(Base32) or I2P(Base32) address and can be stored using the network address type as follows:

 | Description  | Data type  | Comments                                     |